flutter/website/src/development/ui/advanced/typography.md

 allow you to control pre-defined aspects of text styling.
 Variable fonts support specific axes, such as width, weight, slant (to name a few).
-The user can select _any value along the axis_ when specifying the type.
+The user can select _any value along the continuous axis_ when specifying the type.

 <img src='/assets/images/docs/development/ui/typography/variable-font-axes.png'